Mission Bay madness; fireworks mess shocks resident

-A popular Auckland beach has been left littered with fireworks after Guy Fawkes celebrations in the city.
+A popular Auckland beach has been left littered with fireworks and booze bottles after Guy Fawkes celebrations in the city.

-The mess has infuriated local resident Sophie Lister who discovered the carnage at Mission Bay while out for a run along the waterfront this morning.
+The mess has infuriated local resident Sophie Lister who discovered the carnage at Mission Bay while out for a run along the waterfront at 6.45am today.

 "Just firework rubbish everywhere, it's absolutely insane people," she says in a video she recorded of the site.